VulcanShot/SafePass/README.md

 ## Usage

-Safepass provides a convinient CLI, so simply run:
+Safepass provides an interactive interface, so simply run:

 ```
 $ safepass